Who: Hosted by Evaluator Group

 – Organization-wide teams – responsible for planning, managing, and utilizing information infrastructures

 – Business Executives – responsible for business operations, strategy and direction

 – Individuals – seeking to learn more about information storage

-Data has value.
-Companies and organizations lifeblood is data and the processing required to yield information to make decisions, conduct business, and produce results.
+Course Overview: Data has value.
+For companies and organizations, data is the lifeblood for operation.
+The data is used in processing required to yield information, make decisions, conduct business, and produce results.
 Data also has value when further analysis yields immediate, important actions to take and for longer term strategic decisions.

 Storing, managing, and accessing information is the most critical purpose for information technology professionals and technologists who deliver those capabilities.
 This importance has created a discipline for information storage and management.
 The discipline continues to see technology advances and changes in demands resulting in a continuous learning curve for practitioners.